csantanapr/terraform-aws-eks-blueprints/patterns/agones-game-controller/README.md

 ```shell
 kubectl apply -f bootstrap/
 ```
-Wait for gitops resources to be healthy (Ctrl+C to exit)
+Wait for all gitops resources to be healthy (Ctrl+C to exit)
 ```shell
 watch kubectl get applications -n argocd
 ```